-To improve performance, Figma will only show up to 100 multiplayer cursors to other users in a file at any one time (you'll always be able to see your own cursor).
-Figma will prioritize the cursors of any editors over viewers.
+To improve performance, Figma and FigJam will only show up to 200 multiplayer cursors to other users in a file at any one time (you'll always be able to see your own cursor).
+We will prioritize the cursors of any editors over viewers.

-Figma will always show the cursors of anyone being observed by other participants.
-These cursors won’t contribute to the 100 cursor limit.
+Figma and FigJam will always show the cursors of anyone being observed by other participants.
+These cursors won’t contribute to the 200 cursor limit.

-If you join any time after this limit is reached, Figma will notify you that your cursor is hidden to other participants.
+If you join any time after this limit is reached, we will notify you that your cursor is hidden to other participants.
 You’ll still be able to see your own cursor in the file.

 Tip!
 If people observe you in a file, your cursor will be shown to everyone whether you're a viewer or editor.

 Anyone that joins a file as an editor is included in the editor count.
 Once the editor limit is reached in a file, anyone who joins the file will be given view-only access.